Table of Contents

 Three Phase Induction Motor

-The three phase induction motor is one of the A.C. motors, which is widely used for various purposes in industry.
-These motors never run at a Synchronous speed but a little less than the synchronous speed.
+The three phase induction motor is one of the AC motors, which is widely used for various purposes in industry.
+These motors never run at a synchronous speed but a little less than the synchronous speed.
 The speed of these motors depends upon the supply frequency.

 Construction of Three Phase Induction Motor

-It can be better understood if we see the construction of three phase induction motor which has two major parts :
+It can be better understood if we see the construction of three phase induction motor which has two major parts:

 - Stationary part, known as Stator